VamKon/AzureNotes/DevOps.md

   * Microsoft-hosted agents with a public project and public repo = 360 mins (6 hrs)
   * Microsoft-hosted agents with a private project and private repo = 60 mins
 * Use `Azure DevTest Labs` in pipelines to build code from non-supported languages.
 Using the `Azure DevTest Labs Tasks Extension` you can integrate setting up VMs with custom images, tools etc. to use them for build and deployment and tear them down when done.
+* `Container Jobs` - CI/CD jobs run inside a container on a host VM.
+That way we don't need to have dedicated VMs with specific configs.
+They are only available in yaml pipelines.
+  * For Linux based containers following are required:
+    * Bash
+    * glibc-based
+    * Can run Node.js
+    * Does not define an ENTRYPOINT
+    * User has access to groupadd and other privileges commands without sudo
+  * And on the host:
+    * Docker must be installed
+    * Agent must have permission to access the Docker daemon

 ### CD
 * Pre/Post Deployment Approvals - Manual Intervention